Bell nonlocality with a single shot: Violating a Bell inequality with a single shot

 \section{Violating a Bell inequality with a single shot}

 If you have played a single round of a nonlocal game $G$ and won, the $p$-value of that victory is simply the local bound of the game $\omega_\ell(G)$.
-The probability of obtaining this victory when playing with the optimal quantum strategy is its Tsirelson bound $\omega_q(G)$, so if the gap $\chi_G$ is close to one we will obtain with high probability a result that has small $p$-value under LHVs.
-More formally, the expected $p$-value \eqref{eq:expectedpvalue} is
+The probability of obtaining this victory when playing with the optimal quantum strategy is its Tsirelson bound $\omega_q(G)$.
+Since

-Since we also have that $\omega_\ell(G) \le 1 - \chi_G$, it is enough to construct a family of nonlocal games with gap $\chi_G$ arbitrarily close to one in order to get a single-shot rejection of LHVs for any chosen $p$-value.
+it is enough to construct a family of nonlocal games with gap $\chi_G$ arbitrarily close to one in order to get a single-shot rejection of LHVs for any chosen $p$-value.
 We describe here two ways of obtaining such a gap: via parallel repetition and via the Khot-Vishnoi game.